Jaime C. Bulatao

 Fr.
 Jaime C. Bulatao, SJ, affectionately known as "Fr.
 Bu" to his friends, colleagues, and students, was a Filipino Jesuit priest and psychologist who founded the Ateneo de Manila University's Department of Psychology in 1960.
 The same department is now designated as a Center of Excellence by the Philippines Commission on Higher Education (CHED).

-He earned degrees in theology from Woodstock College in New York and MA in Experimental Psychology, and later a PhD in Clinical Psychology from Fordham University.
+He earned a degree in theology from Woodstock College in New York, then later earned an MA in Experimental Psychology and a PhD in Clinical Psychology from Fordham University.

 Bulatao was known for his innovative use of hypnosis in therapy and his exploration of Filipino animistic beliefs within a psychological context.
 His works include Technique of Group Discussion (1965), Phenomena and Their Interpretation: Landmark Essays 1957-1989 (1992), and Hypnosis and Hypnotherapy (2000).

 Biography

 Early life

 Fr.
 Jaime C. Bulatao, SJ was born on September 22, 1922, in Paco, Manila.
 His father, Dr. Emilio Bulatao, headed the Physiology Department at the University of the Philippines College of Medicine.
 His mother, Encarnacion Ungson, taught in the public school system before her marriage.

-Dr. Emilio Bulatao was a dedicated researcher, which was highlighted during the intense carpet-bombing at the close of World War II, Dr. Bulatao saved and brought along only his valuable research papers while fleeing their home in Paco, Manila.

 Education

 Bulatao attended St. Theresa's College, Manila, under Mother Redempta.
 He continued to attend Jesuit schools for the rest of his academic life.
 He excelled academically, becoming the valedictorian of his 1939 high school class at the Ateneo de Manila, then located on Padre Faura Street in Ermita, Manila.

 At sixteen, he joined the Jesuit novitiate in Novaliches as a college freshman.
-He earned his theology degree from Woodstock College New York, followed by an MA in Experimental Psychology and a PhD in Clinical Psychology from Fordham University.
+He earned his theology degree from Woodstock College in New York, followed by an MA in Experimental Psychology and a PhD in Clinical Psychology from Fordham University.
 Upon his return to the Philippines, he was appointed head of Central Guidance Office of the Ateneo de Manila University.
 He established the Ateneo Department of Psychology in 1960.